saptarshibasu/cassandra-study/README.md

 * **Dynamic Snitch** -
   * Enabled by default
   * All snitches use a dynamic snitch layer
-  * Monitors the latency and other factors like whether compactions is currently going on in a node to route away the read requests from poorly performig node
+  * Monitors the latency and other factors like whether compactions is currently going on in a node to route away the read requests from poorly performing node
   * All performance scores determined by the dynamic snitch are reset periodically to give a fresh opportunity to the poorly performing nodes
+* Default Snitch - SimpleSnitch
+* **GossipingPropertyFileSnitch** - Recommended for production.
+Reads rack and datacenter for the local node in cassandra-rackdc.properties file and propagates these values to other nodes via gossip.
+For migration from the PropertyFileSnitch, uses the cassandra-topology.properties file if it is present

 ### Replication